acmgit/remove_unknowns/README.md

 This should be a little and fast help for you, to remove fast unknown nodes, without to restart the server.
 Also, the command brings the privileg unknown_killer, so you can grant to execute the command to player of your trust.
-Because, the mod can removes unkown blocks, they have names like existing blocks.
+Because, the mod can removes unknown blocks, they have names like existing blocks.
 In  Fact, in a time they were existings blocks.
 So you or a player can remove valid blocks too, so please take care.
 There are a second function, with /ru unknown_node node, you can replace unknown_nodes to node.
 I do not take any responsibility in case of destruction of a building or world.